MarcoStb1993/robot_statemachine/statemachine/README.md

 ### Non-customizable states

-The core statemachine already features the following states for direct usage:
+The core state machine already features the following states for direct usage:
 * **Boot State:** Is the first state to be called and subscribes to a service which tells it when all necessary systems are available and ready to use.
 Then it initiates a transition to the **Idle State**.
 Can only be interrupted by the software emergency stop.
 * **Emergency Stop State:** State being called when the software emergency stop was pushed.
 Only allows transition to **Idle State** when button is released.
 * **Idle State:** Standard state when no commands were issued.
 Allows transitions to all other states through interrupts.